 The process-control initialization process (init(8)) and startup scripts called by init are not part of a job and have a job ID of zero.
+For more information on jobs, see job(7) man page.
 Note: The existing command jobs(1) applies to shell "jobs" and it is not related to the Linux kernel module jobs.
 The at(1), atd(8), atq(1), batch(1), atrun(8), and atrm(1) man pages refer to shell scripts as a job.